 - Requests Based on Regulatory Experience

-Individuals previously registered with a firm, whose most recent employment has been with a securities regulatory agency, may seek a waiver to have their registration reinstated.
+Individuals previously registered with a member firm, or whose most recent employment has been with a securities regulatory agency, may seek a waiver to have their registration reinstated.
 Those with no prior securities registration must have at least five years of regulatory experience for a waiver request to be considered.

 State Regulatory Agencies

 While FINRA can grant qualification examination waivers for its requirements, it cannot make decisions in these matters for other regulatory agencies.
 Most applicants are subject to state licensing and qualification requirements in addition to FINRA requirements.
-Member firms must pursue waivers from these requirements, including NASAA's Series 63, Series 65 and Series 66 examinations, in each state where the applicant will be licensed.
+Thus, sponsoring firms must pursue waivers from these requirements, including NASAA's Series 63, Series 65 and Series 66 examinations, in each state where the applicant will be licensed.

 Requests for qualification examination waivers, Series 86 exemptions, and Series 16 experience acceptability must be submitted by a member firm on behalf of the applicant.
 Requests by individuals will not be considered.
 The request must be submitted via the Firm Gateway at https://firms.finra.org/examwaivers.